aastha25bce10812-stack/Autonomous-Delivery-Agent/README.md

 ## Future Enhancements

 - Add a GUI version using Tkinter or Pygame

 - Add colored visualization for better path display

 - Introduce weighted roads and traffic simulation

 - Add real-world map integration

 - Expand to multiple delivery agents

--  Improve obstacle movement for more realistic simulations
+-Improve obstacle movement for more realistic simulations